2026 Symposium on Child and Youth Trauma

 Student Leadership Grant

-BMS Canada, the Canadian Psychological Association (CPA), and the Council of Professional Associations of Psychology (CPAP) wish to support student leadership in all areas of psychology through annual funding.
+BMS Canada, the Canadian Psychological Association (CPA), and the Council of Professional Associations of Psychology (CPAP) support student leadership in all areas of psychology through annual funding.

 Please direct any questions to science@cpa.ca.